TanglePay/TanglePay-SDK/README.md

 If the user denies the request, the Promise will reject with an error.

-The request causes a MetaMask popup to appear.
+The request causes a TanglePay popup to appear.

 You should only request the user's accounts in response to user action, such as a button click.
 You should always disable the button that caused the request to be dispatched, while the request is still pending.